sara-nl/griddocs/source/Pages/Basics/prerequisites.rst

 Get a Grid Certificate
 ======================

-*In this section we will describe how to get a personal Grid Certificate.*
+*In this section we will describe how to get a personal Grid certificate.*

 Grid certificates are supplied by a Certificate Authority (CA).
 Users affiliated with Dutch institutes can request a digital certificate either by ``Digicert CA`` or ``DutchGrid CA``.